-In text, follow the standard capitalization rules for American English.
-Additionally:
+Follow the standard capitalization rules for American English.
+Additionally, do the following:

 Capitalization in titles and headings

-Even though you're using sentence case, don't put a period at the end of a heading.
+Even though you're using sentence case, don't put a period at the end of a title or heading.

 Capitalization and colons

 Use a lowercase letter to begin the first word of the text immediately following a colon, unless the text is one of the following: